-In conclusion, if the hierarchical network is constructed with two high sensitivity detectors and two low sensitivity ones is implemented into the pipeline, it is expected that same accuracy of the sky maps are obtained as that of three detector hierarchical search with two high sensitivity detectors and one low sensitivity detectors.
-However, the confidence area in the four detector search is reduced compared to the three detector search, and thus the four detector search is more useful for looking for the EMcounterpart.
+In conclusion, if the hierarchical network is constructed with two high sensitivity detectors, and two low sensitivity ones are implemented into the pipeline, it is expected that same accuracy of the sky maps are obtained as that of three detector hierarchical search with two high sensitivity detectors and one low sensitivity detector.
+However, the confidence area in the four detector search is reduced compared to the three detector search, and thus the four detector search is more useful for looking for the EM counterpart.

-If more accurate sky maps are needed, the arrival timing uncertainties of the low sensitivity detectors should be improved, so that higher SNR triggers are analyzed.
-In addition, more stable running is needed so that they do not to generate a lot of back ground triggers.
+If more accurate sky maps are necessary, the arrival timing uncertainties of the low sensitivity detectors should be improved, so that higher SNR triggers are analyzed.
+In addition, more stable operation is necessary so that they do not to generate a lot of back ground triggers.

 Figure 11.8: Comparison of 90 % confidence area between 3 detector hierarchical search and 4 detector search.
-At below SNR 4, the area is more reduced due to the contribution of quadruple triggers than 3 detector hierarchical network.
+At below SNR 4, the area is further reduced due to the contribution of quadruple triggers than 3 detector hierarchical network.

-Conclusion and future work Chapter 12
+Conclusion and future work